Wiki · Organization · Last reviewed June 25, 2026

 The company's own framing emphasizes three gaps: public understanding of frontier systems lags behind capability, training knowledge is concentrated inside top labs, and advanced AI systems remain difficult for people to adapt to their own needs and values.
 That framing places Thinking Machines between several categories.
 It is not only a model lab, not only a developer platform, and not only an AI interface company.
 It is trying to make the training and interaction layer itself into the product.

 This distinguishes it from labs whose public stories center mostly on autonomous agents, general superintelligence, or enterprise assistants.
-Thinking Machines' emphasis is collaborative general intelligence: systems that humans can shape, interrupt, adapt, and work with directly.
+Thinking Machines' emphasis is collaborative, general-purpose AI: systems that humans can shape, interrupt, adapt, and work with directly.

 Customization Strategy